yunaxin/Spotify_Predictive_Model/README.md

 Group X: Explicit tracks (explicit=True)
 Group Y: Non-explicit tracks (explicit=False)

 **Null hypothesis** : The model is fair.
-Its F1 score for explicit and non-explicit tracks are roughly the same, and any differences are due to random chance.
+Its F1 score for explicit and non-explicit tracks are roughly the same, and any differences are due to random chance. <br>
 **Alternative hypothesis** : The model is unfair.
 Its F1 score for explicit tracks is lower than for non-explicit tracks.

 **Test statistic** : Difference in F1 scores (explicit minus non-explicit)